Quantum critical scaling and holographic bound for transport coefficients near Lifshitz points: IR models

 \subsection{Irrelevant case}

-Now we wish to investigate the $p=1$ case, where the axion acts as an irrelevant deformation of the IR endpoint.
+Now we wish to investigate the $p=1$ case, where the massless scalar acts as an irrelevant deformation of the IR endpoint.
 Details on the $p=2$ mixed case can be found in Ref.\cite{Davison2018,Jeong2018}.
 We firstly determine the solution when $a=0$ and then consider perturbations of the form:

 $\Phi$ stands for the metric elements or the dilaton field, and $c_\Phi$ are numerical coefficients that follow from the $\mathcal{O}(a^2)$ fields equations.
-Such corrections are expressed in terms of $a^2$ as the axion enters quadratically the field equations.
-Moreover, such irrelevant perturbations must grow towards the boundary of the IR region, hence we set $\Delta_a>0$.
+Such corrections are expressed in terms of $a^2$ as the massless scalar enters quadratically the field equations.
 The leading solution is given by

 provided that $\theta+2\delta\kappa =0$.
 Moreover we obtain